Bulk viscosity in strong and electroweak matter: Results and discussion

+Because of the huge decrease with increasing $T$, we draw the results in log--log scale.
 At $T<T_c$, the HRGM results match well with PLSM and lattice QCD.
-Due to the huge decrease with increasing $T$, we draw the results in log-log scale.
 A similar result shall be reposted in section \ref{sec:bvlqcd}, in which recent lattice QCD simulations with $2+1+1+1$ quark flavors at a wide range of temperatures are taken into considration.
 The lattice QCD simulations \cite{Sakai:2007cm} are limited to temperatures $>T_c$.
 With the present study we cover $\leq T_c$ by HRGM (diamants) \cite{Tawfik:2010mb}, as well.
 At $T\leq T_c$, we notice that $\zeta/s$ rapidly decreases with the increase in $T$.
 This might be understood - among others - due to quark condensates and interaction measure, which set on their decrease and increase, respectively, with increasing temperature, especially within the region of the QCD phae transition (crossover).
 At $T>T_c$, the lattice QCD \cite{Sakai:2007cm} and the PLSM calculations (squares) both indicate that $\zeta/s$ drops and keeps its small value over a wide range of temperatures.
-The reason would be the large entropy density ($s/T^3$) and the decreasing interaction measure [$(\rho-3p)/T^4$] above $T_c$.
+The reason would be the large entropy density ($s/T^3$) and the decreasing interaction measure [$(\rho-3p)/T^4$] above $T_c$, i.e., approaching an asymptotic limit, the Stefan--Boltzmann limit.